 Whistleblowing is the act of disclosing a dangerous or illegal act you have become aware of through your work.
-It’s legal – so you needn’t worry about becoming the next Edward Snowden or Julian Assange.
+Whistleblowing is perfectly legal – so you needn’t worry about becoming the next Edward Snowden or Julian Assange.
 However, there are some things you should be aware of to ensure you’re not jeopardising your position.

 Prepare a logical case to take to your employer and try to keep it as factual as possible, avoiding emotion or outrage.

-For more information on this subject, and anything else to do with HR and employee law, simply download the HR Solver App and you could be chatting to our specialist advisors in minutes.
+For more information on this subject, and anything else to do with HR and employment law, simply download the HR Solver App and chat to our specialist advisors in minutes.